-Sidney Poitier celebrated by Kerry Washington, Oprah, Whoopi Goldberg and more following his death: 'We lost an elegant king today'
+Sidney Poitier celebrated by Denzel, Oprah, Whoopi and more following his death: 'We lost an elegant king today'

 - Oops!Something went wrong.Please try again later.